 As an employer, you are required to withhold federal taxes (income, Social Security, and Medicare taxes) from an employee’s gross wages and deposit the money with the IRS.
 An employee must fill out Form W-4 so you know how much federal income tax to withhold.

-Form W-4 asks for the employee’s information (e.g., name, Social Security number, address, marital status) and the number of allowances they are claiming.
+Form W-4 asks for the employee’s information (e.g., name, Social Security number, address, marital status) and tax withholding adjustments.
 Employees can change their claims on Form W-4 at any time throughout the year.

-After you receive Form W-4, use the tax tables in IRS Publication 15 to determine the amount of taxes to withhold for each claimed allowance.
+After you receive Form W-4, use the tax tables in IRS Publication 15 to determine the amount of taxes to withhold.
 You can either use the wage bracket or percentage method for this determination.

 Form W-4 is a necessary tax form for new employees.
 Without Form W-4, you cannot run payroll.